jamusi/projects/project_pongo.md

-# Pongo
+# PonGo

 ## Introduction

-Pongo is a GPS based game, inspired on pong, played with the smartphone.
+PonGo is a GPS based game, inspired on pong, played with the smartphone.

 ## Description